Reflections (After 7 album)

-Reflections is the third and last studio album by After 7 before the group split in 1997.
+Reflections is the third and final studio album by After 7 before the group split in 1997.
 The album reunites them with producer Babyface, who along with his then partner L.A.
 Reid, wrote and produced the majority of their self-titled debut.
 They also enlist the production talents of Babyface proteges Jon B and Keith Andes as well as newcomers The Boom Brothers.
 Reflections is the first album where the members of the group have credits as songwriters as well as executive producers.
 The music video for the first single "'Til You Do Me Right" was directed by photographer Randee St. Nicholas.
 Reflections peaked at #40 on the Billboard 200 and was certified gold by the RIAA on November 16, 1995.